-Emily is currently a third year PhD student at Peabody College, Vanderbilt University in the Community Research and Action program.
+Emily is currently a first year PhD student at Peabody College, Vanderbilt University in the Community Research and Action program.

 Emily first joined the ISECN leadership team in June 2009 as Global Coordinator, moved on to become the Global Communications and Outreach Officer, and as of January 2012, is the current Global Chair of ISECN.
 She developed and is the current Editor-in-Chief of the monthly ISECN Newsletter, Health Promotion Connection.
 Emily also represents ISECN on the IUHPE Membership Development Committee.